-Did you know that more than 50 percent of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s essential to have an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is why it’s essential to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save homeowners money and promote sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and promote sustainability.

 - Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-Currently, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, not much, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces